growerp/growerp/flutter/packages/growerp_core/README.md

 This is the core package of the GrowERP frontend.

-It is called from an Flutter application like the app in the example directory.
+It is called from an Flutter application like the admin app in the example directory.

 It provides the core of the system:
 - Initialize the REST interface